yusrialsanaani/Accessing-Digital-Research-Alliance-Resources/README.md

 # Accessing-Digital-Research-Alliance-Resources
 ### Introduction to Accessing Digital Research Alliance Resources

-In this guide, we’ll walk through three different ways to connect to the **Digital Research Alliance of Canada’s clusters**.
-Depending on how you like to work—whether you're a fan of the command line, prefer a visual interface, or love using Jupyter notebooks—there's a method here that will fit right into your workflow.
+In this guide, we will walk through three different ways to connect to the **Digital Research Alliance of Canada’s clusters**.

-We’ll cover three key methods:
+We will cover three key methods:

-1. **Access via Terminal (SSH)**: This is perfect if you’re comfortable with the command line.
-It gives you the most control over jobs, file management, and resource allocation.
-You'll be able to run scripts, manage batch jobs, and explore the cluster directly from your terminal.
+1. **Access via Terminal (SSH)**: It gives the most control over jobs, file management, and resource allocation, allowing to run scripts, manage batch jobs, and explore the cluster directly from the terminal.

-2. **Access via Visual Studio Code (VS Code)**: If you like working in a graphical environment, VS Code is a great option.
-With the **Remote - SSH** extension, you can easily connect to the cluster, edit and run your code, and even debug programs all within the VS Code interface.
-It’s a full development environment that makes working on the cluster feel just like working on your local machine.
+2. **Access via Visual Studio Code (VS Code)**: VS Code is a great option for a graphical environment.
+With the **Remote - SSH** extension, we can easily connect to the cluster, edit and run code, and even debug programs all within the VS Code interface.
+It is a full development environment that makes working on the cluster feel just like working on the local machine.

-3. **Access via Jupyter Notebooks**: If your work is more interactive—like data analysis, machine learning experiments, or visualization—Jupyter notebooks are a fantastic way to run code on the cluster.
+3. **Access via Jupyter Notebooks**: If the work is more interactive—like data analysis, machine learning experiments, or visualization—Jupyter notebooks are a fantastic way to run code on the cluster.
 You can either use **JupyterHub**, which manages the session for you, or set up a Jupyter notebook manually on a compute node for more control.

 Each method has its strengths, and this guide will help you figure out which one works best for you.
-Whether you’re managing large-scale computations or just testing small pieces of code, we’ll help you get up and running on the Alliance’s powerful resources.
+Whether you are managing large-scale computations or just testing small pieces of code, this tutorial well help you get up and running on the Alliance’s powerful resources.
 Let's dive in!

 ### **1- Accessing Digital Research Alliance Resources via SSH**